I love playing board games and want to have the best board game accessories and upgrades for them all!

 The thickness of the plastic varies too.
 I’d recommend not going for the thinnest because it feels cheap in your hands and tears easily.

 Ultra Pro is the brand that you’ll find in most places.
 They have a Fine Art sleeve series with illustrations on the back from famous artists.
-Like card sleeves featuring the Great Wave off Kanagawa on Amazon.
+These card sleeves feature the Great Wave off Kanagawa on Amazon.

 Ultra Pro make official Magic: The Gathering sleeves which we have.
-The red Magic card sleeves in my photo are available on Amazon.
+Check out the different red Magic card sleeves on Amazon.

 Baggies seem like such a boring board game accessory, but honestly, they have made a huge difference to my game storing experience!